Data-Driven Grasp Synthesis - A Survey: Grasping Familiar Objects

 \subsubsection{Based on 2D Data}

 There are number of experience-based approaches that avoid the complexity of 3D data and mainly rely on 2D data to learn to discriminate between good and bad grasp locations. \citet{Saxena:06} propose a system that infers a point at where to grasp an object directly as a function of its image.
-The authors apply machine learning to train a grasping point model on labeled synthetic images of a number of different objects.
+The authors apply logistic regression to train a grasping point model on labeled synthetic images of a number of different objects.
 The classification is based on a feature vector containing local appearance cues regarding color, texture and edges of an image patch in several scales and of its neighboring patches.
-The filters used to compute some of the features are shown in Fig.~\ref{fig:familiar:Saxena}.
 Samples from the labeled training data are shown in Fig.~\ref{fig:familiar:database}.
 The system was used successfully to pick up objects from a dishwasher after it has been additionally trained for this scenario.

 Instead of assuming the availability of a labeled data set, \citet{montesanoRAS2011} allow the robot to autonomously explore which features encode graspability.
 Similar to \citep{Saxena:06}, simple 2D filters are used that can be rapidly convolved with an image.
 Given features from a region, the robot can compute the posterior probability that a grasp applied to this location will be successful.
 It is modeled as a Beta distribution and estimated from the grasping trials executed by the robot and their outcome.
 Furthermore, the variance of the posterior can be used to guide exploration to regions that are predicted to have a high success rate but are still uncertain.